-The researchers sought to understand how the occupational narratives of the miners in the forms of the stories they heard from their elders and co-workers and the stories they chose to share with others socialize them to aspire to and reinforce their definitions of success in the blue-collar jobs despite the negative impacts of the work in the mines.
-Lucas and Buzzanell (2004) juxtaposed the blue-collar iron ore miner’s job identity with the white collar career identity along with the premises of choice and options, reputation, work task, potential for injuries and job instability.
+The researchers sought to understand how the occupational narratives of iron ore miners in the forms of the stories they heard from their elders and co-workers and the stories they chose to share with others socialize them to aspire to and reinforce their definitions of success in the blue-collar jobs despite the negative impacts of the work in the mines.
+Lucas and Buzzanell (2004) juxtaposed the blue-collar iron ore miner’s job identity with the white collar career identity along with the premises of choice and options, reputation, work task, potential for injuries, and job instability.
 The two researchers sought to identify ways the miners made sense of career and success through analysis of their occupational narratives.

-The dynamics of superior-subordinate interactions represented by the teacher-student relationship and the power difference in the relationship are identified by the Leader-Member Exchange (LMX) theory (Graen & Uhl-Bien).
-Messages teachers share with their students about higher education and the academic realities shape the college going culture.
+The dynamics of superior-subordinate interactions represented by the teacher-student relationship and the power difference in the relationship are identified by Leader-Member Exchange (LMX) theory (Graen & Uhl-Bien).
+The messages teachers share with their students about higher education and academic realities shape the college-going culture.
 Subordinates tend to limit upward—subordinate to superior—feedback which could be essential for the superior to clearly understand the situation (O’Reilly, 1978).
 In a culture in which teachers with high LMX practice do not attempt to neutralize the power differential between themselves and students and their parents, important information such as a teacher’s attempt to help a student become college ready, may not be communicated or may result in students not seeing themselves as college ready and, therefore, not attempting to go to college (Milliken, Morrison & Hewlin, 2003).

 School Leadership